ayatokura/ai-openscale/wos-insight-timechart.md

 ## View transactions
 {: #it-tra}

-This option allows you to view the individual transactions that contributed to bias when you click the **View transactions** button.
+Use the **View transactions** option to view the individual transactions that contributed to the model.
+When you click the **View transactions** button, a list of transactions displays.

 ![View transactions button is displayed](images/wos-view_transactions.png)

-A list of transactions where the deployment has acted in a biased manner is listed.
 Click the **Explain** link for any of the transaction IDs to get details about that transaction in the Explainability tab.
 For more information, see [Monitoring explainability](/docs/ai-openscale?topic=ai-openscale-ie-ov).

 Select the **All transactions** view to see all transactions from the selected feature (in this example "AGE"), and the selected period (in this example "September 15, 2018 1:00 PM"):